A model for cholera with infectiousness of deceased individuals and vaccination: Model formulation

 We start from a classic $SIRW$ model for water-borne transmission of cholera including human to human transmission and introduce an additional compartment, $D$, to account for individuals having died from cholera but whose body are still infectious.
 Furthermore, we consider an explicit compartment for vaccinated individuals, assuming that the vaccine is both imperfect and waning, as was studied for a classic SIRS model in \cite{arino2003global}.
 In the sequel, we denote \( N_{H} = S + I + R + V\) the total (live) human population.
 See Table~\ref{tab:state-variables} for state parameters and Figure~\ref{fig:flow_diagram_vaccination} for the flow diagram of the model.

 Cholera vaccination is typically not administered at birth, being generally used in the context of heightened risks.
 As a consequence, we assume that there no vaccination at birth and that all individuals are born susceptible at the rate $b$.
 Individuals in all compartments are subject to natural death at the \emph{per capita} rate $d_H$.
 Susceptible individuals are subject to a force of infection $\lambda_S$, while those vaccinated are subject to a force of infection $\lambda_V$; see below for details.
 After becoming contaminated, individuals either recover at the \emph{per capita} rate $\gamma$ or die at the \emph{per capita} rate $\delta$.
-While they are infectious, individuals shed \emph{V. cholerae} into the environment at the \emph{per capita} rate $\zeta$.
+While they are infectious, individuals shed \emph{V. cholerae} into the environment at the rate $\zeta$.
+Furthermore, deceased bodies that have not yet been sanitized or buried continue to shed the pathogen into the environment at a rate $\eta\zeta$, where $\eta$ represents their relative shedding capacity.
+A conversion must be used with this parameter; see details in Appendix~\ref{app:nondimensionalisation-W}.
 The recovery rate $\gamma$ incorporates both natural recovery and that induced by treatment, which is not explicitly modelled here.
 As a consequence, the disease-induced death rate $\delta$ incorporates both the high mortality of untreated individuals and the much lower one of treated ones.
 Upon recovery into the $R$ compartment, individuals are temporarily immune to reinfection by cholera.
 Finally, dead individuals are sanitized or properly buried at the \emph{per capita} rate $e$.

 Susceptible individuals are vaccinated at the \emph{per capita} rate $v$.
-When vaccinated, the force of infection they are subject to is reduced by a factor $\sigma\in[0,1]$, which we assume to be the same regardless of the source of the immunological challenge.
-Therefore, $\lambda_V = \sigma \lambda_S$ is the force of infection acting on vaccinated individuals.
-More conveniently, we typically refer to the effectiveness $1-\sigma$ of the vaccine; note that it is important to distinguish this from vaccine efficacy, which is typically defined as the reduction in disease severity (its \emph{attack rate}) induced by a vaccine \cite{MilwidSteriuArinoHeffernanEtAl2016}.
+When vaccinated, the force of infection they are subject to is reduced by a factor $1-\sigma$, where $\sigma\in[0,1]$ is the vaccine effectiveness, which we assume to be the same regardless of the source of the immunological challenge.
+Therefore, $\lambda_V = (1-\sigma) \lambda_S$ is the force of infection acting on vaccinated individuals.
+Note that it is important to distinguish this effectiveness $\sigma$ from vaccine efficacy, which is typically defined as the reduction in disease severity (its \emph{attack rate}) induced by a vaccine \cite{MilwidSteriuArinoHeffernanEtAl2016}.
 Vaccine protection is lost after some time because of so-called \emph{waning}; the exponentially distributed average duration of protection by the vaccine is $1/\varepsilon$ time units.